 This means that today the whole city is still like an image frozen in time, showing a piece of colonial Cuba as it was in the 17th and 18th centuries.

 The streets, architecture, cobblestoned squares, and remnants of the sugar production in the Valley of the Sugar Mills tell a tale of colonial Cuba.

-Go to Trinidad to experience firsthand the rich but short lively history of Trinidad as the wealthiest and possibly most important city of Cuba known for, at one point.
+Go to Trinidad to experience firsthand the rich but short, lively history of Trinidad as the wealthiest and possibly the most important city in Cuba at one point.

 15. Distinct Cuban Art Style And History

 Cuba is known for its unique and incredibly diverse art scene, a blend of cultural inspirations from South America, Africa, Europe, and North America.